IgnacioBayon/AdversarialAttacks/README.md

 Download models:
 https://drive.google.com/file/d/1bsNfdSWD3VIKe1pE7qhB9y1XWwkl53m3/view?usp=sharing

+Download the data and models and put them in the root of the project.
+They should be kept as they are (inside a "*data*" and "*models*" directory each).

 ## How to train:
 The code is organized in folders.
 Therefore, the structure of the command to train the model is as follows:
 ```